garywill/linux-router/README.md

                             whose destination port is 53 to this host --log-dns               Show DNS query log
     --dhcp-dns <IP1[,IP2]>|no
-                            Set IPv4 DNS offered by DHCP (default: this host) --dhcp-dns6 <IP1[,IP2]>|no
+                            Set IPv4 DNS offered by DHCP (default: this host).
+                            This will enable '--no-dns' (Do not serve DNS) --dhcp-dns6 <IP1[,IP2]>|no
                             Set IPv6 DNS offered by DHCP (RA) (default: this host)
                             (Note IPv6 addresses need '[]' around)
-    --hostname <name>       DNS server associate this name with this host.
+                            This will enable '--no-dns' (Do not serve DNS) --hostname <name>       DNS server associate this name with this host.
                             Use '-' to read name from /etc/hostname -d                      DNS server will take into account /etc/hosts